jcjollant/gakneeboard/README.md

 * User setting wether runway should be oriented or straight
 * User settings whether to show 45 entry magnetic course
 * New Tiles Synopsis => capture altitude and fuel level
+* Small indicator below runway is configurable

 # Done
+## 5/11/2024 511
+* Atis compact mode
+* patternMode is save with airport
+* User can configure magnetic orientation for runway
 ## 5/09/2024 510
 * clear mode on browser messes up buttons format
 ## 5/09/2024 509